 How to support yourself and others who are indirectly affected by conflictPosted: 13 Apr 2022

-Accentuated by the ongoing global panic, the events that have unfolded in Ukraine over the last several weeks are shocking and upsetting, and experts agree feeling overwhelmed is a perfectly natural response.
+Seeing the events in Israel and Palestine, and the ongoing crisis in Ukraine, can be extremely shocking and upsetting, and experts agree feeling overwhelmed is a perfectly natural response.

 For those directly affected by the current unrest in Eastern Europe, a number of crisis helplines are available to call free-of-charge, and we’ve gathered further resources on dealing with grief and PTSD awareness.
 For those sharing the distress of a nation from afar, the following information is designed to help you support yourself, your family and others indirectly affected by conflict.